subrat-sahu/SDSlabs-hackathon/README.md

 2.1.3

 ### Usage
-A web portal on Node.js app which use a MongoDB database,Where you can log in complaints related to the hostel and daily small complaints!
+A web portal on Node.js app which uses a MongoDB database,Where you can log in complaints related to the hostel and daily small complaints!
 It uses Basic authentication using [passportjs](http://passportjs.org/) ,I have used two different local-strategies for User and Admin(But it is better to use ACL like [Permission](https://www.npmjs.com/package/permission))

 ### Installation